Saint Damien of Molokai (Joseph de Veuster)

 Once, when the Holy Father was supposed to give a speech to a group of priests, he arrived late because he had been hearing confessions!

 John Paul II went to confession often himself.
-He taught us by his example that the sacrament of Reconciliation is very important for all Christians.
-He was canonized (declared to be a saint) on April 27, 2014.
+He taught us by his example that the sacrament of Reconciliation is a very important way to stay close to Jesus for all Christians.
+He was canonized (declared to be a saint) on April 27, 2014